-In most medium range computers and laptops, you already get minimum 4 GB of RAM.
+In most medium-range computers and laptops, you already get a minimum of 4 GB of RAM.
 So if your computer has 4GB RAM you can run most DAWs on your computer.

 And at last Hard-disk

-In the old days of analog recording, mixers were used to input a sound source.
-But today in this digital world, the whole recording equipment compressed into this tiny equipment.
+In the old days of analogue recording, mixers were used to input a sound source.
+But today in this digital world, the whole recording equipment is compressed into this tiny equipment.

 You can imagine, how important is an audio interface in the digital recording world?